Precision Motion for Fiber Assembly & Inspection

 Ultra‑compact linear positioning for probing and inspection tasks where space is limited.

 Lightweight linear motion for inspection tooling, sensor positioning, and fine alignment.
+Multiple encoder options are available, along with anti-backlash nuts, and multiple spline shaft materials.

 Integrated guidance for applications requiring enhanced linear stability and alignment consistency.